probinso/ABC/README.md

 ### Warning

 Some of the operations, run by the scripts, are composed from `sed` and `awk` commands.
-This means that strings that malformed user specified content may not produce results as expected.
+This means that malformed strings specified by users may not produce results as expected.
 When you clone the repository please use this form `git@github.com:<username/organization>/ABC.git`. note that `git@`, `:`, and `.git` are all included.

 ```
 $ git clone git@github.com:probinso/ABC.git